jabirali/geneus/README.md

 The suite also contains specialized programs for calculating the critical temperature and phase diagrams of all these hybrid structures.
 The programs are also built to be user-friendly: they are configured using a simple plaintext configuration file, which can include mathematical expressions to initialize the physical properties of the system, and the output data is saved as plaintext files that can be directly imported in programs such as Gnuplot and Matlab.
-Finally, the code itself is written in modern object-oriented Fortran (2008+), making it both simple and efficient.
+Finally, the code itself is written in modern object-oriented Fortran, making it both simple and efficient.

 This software was developed by [Jabir Ali Ouassou](https://github.com/jabirali) during his doctoral research.
 The research was supervised by [Prof. Jacob Linder](https://folk.ntnu.no/jacobrun/) at the [Center for Quantum Spintronics](https://www.ntnu.edu/quspin), NTNU, Norway.